Run over by a garbage truck on her bike, Margaret Harvey establishes Canada's first Trauma Support Network

 “It has been so rewarding to make so many friends with the same experience as me,” said Margaret.
 "It has given me so much confidence."

-Approximately four years after her accident, Margaret purchased a new pink bike.
-She rode it, taking the side streets home, and now takes it everywhere she goes -- including to St. Michael’s Hospital.
+Five years after her accident, Margaret purchased a new pink bike.
+She rode it home, taking the side streets.
+And now, at times, she'll even ride it all the way to St. Michael's Hospital.